Matthewalvarado25/azure-network-protocols/README.md

 - Create a resource group
 - Create a Windows 10 virtual machine
-- Create a Linux(Ubuntu) virtual machine
+- Create a Linux (Ubuntu) virtual machine
-- Make sure both virtual machines are in the same virtual network/subnet
+- Make sure both virtual machines are in the same virtual network and subnet
 - Connect to Windows 10 virtual machine
 - Install and open Wireshark on Windows 10 virtual machine
 - Observe network traffic
-- Clean up Azure environment

 <h2>Actions and Observations</h2>
 Create a resource group

-- In Azure, navigate to "Resource Groups"
+- In Azure, browse to "Resource Groups"
 - Click "Create" and fill out necessary fields
-- Review + create your resource group
+- Review and create your resource group

 <p>